WINTER IS COMING… FOR A FOURTH SEASON

 PR, word of mouth and other similar elements have been key in the phenomenal growth of Game Of Thrones, viewers sharing their thoughts helped The Red Wedding episode become one of the biggest single TV phenomena of the modern era.
 So HBO is keenly eyeing this area for the Monday February 16 release of the fourth season of Game Of Thrones, with a raft of PR and social media-based initiatives.
 Chief among these is the already-announced and discussed in these very pages All Men Must Dine activity at the Andaz hotel on the borders of east London and the City.
 Open for a handful of nights, with just a limited number of customers a night, it’s being used to host journalists, but also as a competition prize for Game Of Thrones fans.
 The resultant noise has already been huge and that’s ahead of the actual event itself.
 As HBO’s Grace Alexander said: “The pop-up restaurant will be a real treat for the fans lucky enough to win a seat.
 The Wandering Chef have created an incredible menu of culinary delights and Grosvenor Events have designed bespoke cocktails for the event.
 There’ll be actors serving food and drink, with entertainment between courses.
 It will certainly be a night to remember!”

 But it’s not just the All Men Must Dine initiative either.
 The week of release, half term too, meaning more footfall, will see a giant ice throne being built in Covent Garden, with all the resultant publicity it will create.
 As HBO’s Grace Alexander explained: “Glacial Arts have hand-carved around 1.5 tonnes of ice into an exact replica of the throne, which will look brilliant in Covent Garden on the day of release.
 Fans will be encouraged to sit on it and take their picture with it and post them under the hashtag takethethrone.”
 HBO has also enlisted the help of David J Peterson, the man behind the Dothraki language.
-“We’ve linked up with David for some interviews about the complex language and what skill it took to create it.
+“We’ve linked up with David for some interviews about the complex languages and what skill it took to create them.
 And to get us into the Valentine’s Day spirit, he’s also translated some chat up lines in Dothraki for us to use on our loved ones!”

-And there’s more on the PR front too, as HBO’s Grace Alexander continued: “We sent journalists off to the Forge of Avalon to a one-day sword-making workshop, to create their very own sword”.
+And there’s more on the PR front too, as HBO’s Grace Alexander continued: “We sent journalists off to the Forge of Avalon to a one-day sword-making workshop, to create their very own sword.
 And we’ve even given the full 5 day course to a lucky competition winner.”
 An even luckier group of journalists have been off to Croatia to see where the fourth season of Game Of Thrones was filmed.
 Previous initiatives have garnered plentiful coverage, suggesting that this too will receive a wealth of column inches.

 Point of sale is another crucial element of the release, with a raft of materials adding a touch of in-store theatre to the proceedings.
 Tesco and ASDA stores will boast their own replica throne, providing plenty of opportunities for pictures and social media activity beyond what’s going on in some of their key stores.
 HBO’s Grace Alexander said: “With our biggest ever in-store presence, we’re providing theatrical value, showing Game of Thrones is so much more than a TV show.”